IllustrisTNG Insights: Factors Affecting the Presence of Bars in Disk Galaxies: Formation and evolution of bars and their sizes

 In the local Universe, bar sizes $R_{\rm bar}$ vary from $\sim$100s pc to nearly 10 kpc \citep[e.g.,][]{hoyleGalaxyZooBar2011,diaz-garciaCharacterizationGalacticBars2016,erwinDependenceBarFrequency2018}.
 The size of these bars is a fundamental factor that influences their host galaxies, with longer bars having an impact on larger areas.
 Therefore, it is important to also study how the bar size changes.

-We trace the presence and evolution of bars and their sizes in the disk galaxy samples selected at $z=0$ with log $(M_\mathrm{*,30kpc}/M_\odot)=10.4-11.1$ in TNG100 and log $(M_\mathrm{*,30kpc}/M_\odot)=10.0-11.1$ in TNG50.
+We trace the presence and evolution of bars and their sizes in the parent sample of disk galaxies selected at $z=0$, corresponding to those shown in Figure~\ref{fig:TNG50vsTNG100vsS4Gselect}.
+These include disk galaxies at $z=0$ with log $(M_\mathrm{*,30kpc}/M_\odot)=10.4-11.1$ in TNG100 and log $(M_\mathrm{*,30kpc}/M_\odot)=10.0-11.1$ in TNG50.
 Figure~\ref{fig:TNG100barlengthevo} presents the evolution of bar size since $t_\mathrm{LB} = 8$ Gyr for galaxies classified as barred, short-bar, and unbarred at $z = 0$.
 Each row in every panel represents a single galaxy.
 In the early stages, irregular structures may be misidentified as bars.
 Thus, we ignore bar signals that are continuously shorter than 4 snapshots ($\sim0.5$ Gyr) as transient features.
 It is clear that bars tend to form earlier in more massive galaxies, namely ``downsizing'' \citep{Anderson2024}.
 During $t_\mathrm{LB}=4-8$ Gyr, more massive galaxies are generally more likely to have a bar than their lower-mass counterparts.
 This tendency is clear across all disk galaxies in both TNG50 and TNG100, as depicted in Figure~\ref{fig:TNG100barlengthevo}.
 The bottom panel of Figure~\ref{fig:diversebarmode} shows the age of bars as a function of stellar mass for both TNG50 (shaded regions) and TNG100 (points with error bars) galaxies.
 Bar ages of both normal (red) and short (blue) cases increase with the galaxy's stellar mass.
 This behavior has also been reported in the formation of bars in TNG50 by \citet{Anderson2024}, which is in line with observational results \citep{shethEvolutionBarFraction2008,cuomoRelationsStructuralParameters2020}.
 Moreover, we come across cases of bar ``renewal", in which bars reform or are rejuvenated within a galaxy.
 This phenomenon has been noted in previously isolated galaxy simulations \citep{sellwoodFormationDiskGalaxies1999,bournaudGasAccretionSpiral2002,combesPatternSpeedEvolution2008}, perhaps because of the existence of newly formed, dynamically responsive stellar components.

 As depicted in the top panel of Figure~\ref{fig:diversebarmode}, normal-sized bars typically keep growing longer and stronger, which is also shown in Figures~\ref{fig:massiveevo} and ~\ref{fig:lessmassiveevo}.
 These bars are likely to extend to their co-rotation radii, i.e., known as ``fast bars'' \citet{debattistaConstraintsDynamicalFriction2000}.
 By contrast, a large proportion of short bars become shorter, thus forming ``slow bars''.
 This result accounts for why many galaxies are ``slow", as presented in \citet{frankelSimulatedBarsMay2022a}.